billsegall/oz-sheets/README.md

 Fetch stock market data for Australian stock markets into Google Sheeets.

+It exists as the ```googlefinance()``` functions support only two decimal places for Australian equities and I needed more granularity/accuracy.

 This provides ASX and NSX functions in Apps Script for Google Sheets, the original idea of which came from
 [a reddit post](https://www.reddit.com/r/ASX_Bets/comments/mbbdvf/how_to_get_3_decimal_places_for_stock_prices_in/)